 I created this door a few years ago when our teachers’ last name was Bridges.
 All the balloons, trees, boats, and dolphins had each student’s name on it and were cut out with my Cricut Explore.

 This one was fun.
 I loved cutting out the owls.
 I used brown butcher paper for the tree and twisted it for the branches.

 For another teacher who loved lattes, we made this door with each student’s picture on the front of a coffee cup.
 I used my Cricut to cut out all the coffee cups and just used a round hole punch to cut out the pictures.

 We had a great 6th great teacher who loved cars.

 Here are a few others from around the school (sorry, it was a sunny day and the photos are not great!)

 For some teacher appreciation gifts DIY like these below check out my tutorials by clicking here!
 Or if you need a whole bunch of teacher appreciation ideas, check out my resource here!

 What other teacher appreciation gift basket ideas do you like??

-Thanks for stopping by!
-Have a great and creative day!
+Thanks for stopping by and have a great and creative day!